LuisSky/nodejs-login-api/README.md

  All knowledge has applicated on my old login api for Nodejs! ( repository: <https://github.com/LuisSky/first-node-login-api> )

+ This project is not an example of good practices or architecture, it is just a practical application of good content that I have absorbed from great tutorials and tips spread over the internet, so there is still a lot to improve and I intend to update it whenever there is a need.

 ## **Special Thanks**

   - Rodrigo Manguinho - knowledges on Clean Architecture and best pratices